bhargavyagnik/Instagram-scrapper/README.md

 The final comments will be printed in the console as well as that would be saved in **.csv** format with respective usernames.

-The usage of this scrapper is to get Instagram comments can be done for -
+The usage of this scrapper is to get Instagram comments and use for -
 - For finding Support to Political leaders and can be done to perdict if the people will vote him in the next election or not
 - Predicting Movie Reviews, earnings etc
 - For blocking such comments by Instagram to Prevent Abuse on Social Media